Skip to Main Content

 Black Sabbath: Home

-Black Sabbath, 2006 Rock and Roll Hall of Fame Inductee
+Black Sabbath were inducted into the Rock & Roll Hall of Fame in 2006.

 Black Sabbath delivered heavy metal into the world, kicking and screaming.